-Furthermore, an eCommerce platform allows B2B retailers to grow beyond their local area and reach new customers.
+Another benefit of B2B eCommerce is that it allows B2B retailers to grow beyond their local area and reach new customers.
 Unlike their brick-and-mortar counterparts, eCommerce retailers can build web stores in local languages, currencies and accept local payment methods – even if it means operating within different tax codes and legal regulations.

-A B2B eCommerce platform allows businesses to focus on building relationships with customers instead of merely taking orders.
+Some potential benefits of B2B eCommerce are centered around productivity.
+It allows businesses to focus on building relationships with customers instead of merely taking orders.
 A self-service portal can take orders 24/7 and supply customers with personalized pricing, order status, and more.
 With automated order workflows, the possibility of errors and misunderstandings are eliminated.
 This empowers your staff to address things a machine cannot do – advising, consulting, and supporting leads & clients.

 A B2B eCommerce experience transcends selling barriers posed by physical stores.
 Customers don’t have to visit a showroom only to find out they can’t find what they need and leave empty-handed.
 Today’s customer journeys are rarely linear, as they move between devices and platforms.
 For example, customers can start on your Facebook’s mobile site and transfer to your website on desktop.
 Brands rely on eCommerce in order to offer platform-specific messages and conversion-driving experiences on their stores.

 Flexible payment options